Cobicistat oral tablets

 What is this medicine?

 COBICISTAT (koe BIS i stat) is a medication booster.
 It is used with other medications to treat HIV.
 This medicine is not a cure for HIV.
-It will not stop the spread of HIV to others.
+This medicine can help lower, but not fully prevent, the risk of spreading HIV to others.

 How should I use this medicine?